Content Restriction in WordPress to Registered Users & Visitors

 [/pp-logged-users]

-To restrict content to non-logged-in users, use the shortcode [pp-non-logged-users]
+To restrict content to users not logged in to WordPress, use the shortcode [pp-non-logged-users] like so.

 [pp-non-logged-users]